inducer/loopy/doc/ref_kernel.rst

   expression is used to match instructions in the kernel and add them as dependencies.

-* ``nosync=id1:id2`` prescribes that no barrier synchronization is necessary the instructions with identifiers ``id1`` and ``id2``, even if a dependency chain exists and variables are accessed in an apparently racy way.
+* ``nosync=id1:id2`` prescribes that no barrier synchronization is necessary for the instructions with identifiers ``id1`` and ``id2``, even if a dependency chain exists and variables are accessed in an apparently racy way.

   Identifiers here are allowed to be wildcards as defined by the Python function :func:`fnmatch.fnmatchcase`.
 This is helpful in conjunction with ``id_prefix``.

-  Identifiers (including wildcards) accept an optional `@scope` suffix, which prescribes that no synchronization at level *scope* is needed.
+  Identifiers (including wildcards) accept an optional `@scope` suffix, which prescribes that no synchronization at level `scope` is needed.
-  This does not preclude barriers at levels different from *scope*.
+  This does not preclude barriers at levels different from `scope`.
-  Allowable scope values are:
+  Allowable `scope` values are:

   * `local`
   * `global`